 Canyons are inherently risky.
 Flash floods occur without notice on sunny days.
 Technical skills & surrounding topography knowledge required yet does not eliminate risk.

 Frye canyon is a sweet short canyon by Mount Graham.
-There is little to no beta online for this canyon so I thought I would finally post some info on it to help others out.
+There is little to no beta online for this canyon, so I thought I would finally post some info on it to help others out.
 For such a good canyon, you get a good bang for your buck.
 Easy approach on a groomed trail without much elevation gain, and the hike out is as simple as hiking around the reservoir and back up a dirt road!
-You will get wet and wetsuits would definitely be needed if you are not doing this canyon in the dead of summer.
-The water was probably in the high 60s when we went late August.
+You will get wet, and wetsuits would be needed if you are not doing this canyon in the dead of summer.
+The water was probably in the high 60s when we went in late August.

 An example: look at the historical data for Aug 19th 2014.
-Started out as “heavy” flow, but what some experienced C2/3 canyoneers might consider a doable level - so they head in (ignoring or not even knowing the bleak forecast).
-That afternoon while in the inner canyon the CFS jumps from 1.5 to over 20 within an hour - lethal levels within minutes!
+Started as a “heavy” flow, but what some experienced C2/3 canyoneers might consider a doable level - so they head in (ignoring or not even knowing the bleak forecast).
+That afternoon while in the inner canyon, the CFS jumps from 1.5 to over 20 within an hour - lethal levels within minutes!
 Highly unlikely that anyone would have survived these levels if in the inner narrows of this canyon.
-There are several such CFS examples each year.
+There are several CFS examples each year.

 You will come to a point where there is a handline canyon right to get down.
 Use these with caution!
-There is also a rapel after the handline on canyon left that has/had a guide rope to clip in with your personal anchor.
+There is also a rappel after the handline on canyon left that has/had a guide rope to clip in with your anchor.
 This rope was a crappy nylon rope that was maybe 4-5 mm.
-The guideposts were metal "T" fence posts hammered into the rockside into holes that appeared to be drilled.
+The guideposts were metal "T" fence posts hammered into the rock side into holes that appeared to be drilled.
 The posts themselves are NOT very secure.
 Previous canyoneers rigged webbing off the last of these posts.
-Upon inspection of this post it was loose and the spine of the post was cut, thus reducing its structural integrity.
-These posts were originally used to keep the tubing for the reservoir system on the side of the canyon wall.
+Upon inspection of this post, it was loose, and the spine of the post was cut, thus reducing its structural integrity.
+These posts were initially used to keep the tubing for the reservoir system on the side of the canyon wall.
 Not meant for canyoneers to rappel off them!
 Anyway, barely pulling on this "anchor" snapped the post clear off the rockface, webbing and all tumbling down the face.
-If you are careful, you can scramble canyon left and literally walk down and avoid this rapel all together.
+You can scramble canyon left and literally walk down and avoid this rappel all together if you are careful.

 There is a bit of bushwacking in the middle of the canyon.
-You will come to a resting spot where you can see where you parked your car (if you continued up the high clearance vehicle road) before you get to the 2nd half of the canyon.
+You will come to a resting spot where you can see where you parked your car (if you continued up the high clearance vehicle road) before getting to the 2nd half of the canyon.
 Just follow the creek as best you can until the canyon opens up again.
 This part was my favorite as it had the most watery rappels :)